dwelsch-esi/cncf-techdocs/analyses/0013-litmuschaos/litmuschaos-analysis.md

 - The **API** for the control center is separate from the main documentation and seems to be served from GitHub.

-The API seems to be documented from a YAML file in the main code repo.
+The API seems to be documented from the main code repo.
 There is no hint that this is the API documentation (unless you're aware that the `mkdocs` directory is for the API).
 There does not seem to be a documented strategy for updating the API or linking the API to the documentation website.